AllPurposeName/top-ten/README.md

 scenarios.

 ### Features
+I didn't write the most detailed commit messages, so I kept the branches in tact so you can follow my train of thought.
+The most recent branch is `final-touches`

 Of the requested features I have:
 * A README (woohoo)
 * A table called guesses that has a scoped uniqueness constraint